 What about search engine optimization?

 If you rely on organic traffic as a conversion source and have the resources to commit to improving your Search Engine Results Page (SERP) positions, then you’ll of course want to spend time working with search engine optimization (SEO) strategies.

-Websites are over time.
-There are many reasons for this, one of which is optimizing toward human behavior and a general understanding of what works and what doesn’t.
+Websites are becoming increasingly similar over time.
+There are many reasons for this, one of which is optimizing human behavior and a general understanding of what works and what doesn’t.

 Does this mean there’s a perfect web page design we should all build?